Promotion & Total Commitment System

 Important Points:

-- Strong Spirit, and a clear mind, shows through eyes.
+- Strong Spirit, and a clear mind, show through eyes.
 Kiai!

 - Low stance.
 Hips go in.